patrickhill/blender-saver/README.md

 Current messages:
 * Image Saved: given for successful image output
 * You must render an image before saving: given if no render data exists yet

+Date format:
+YearMonthDay-HoursMinSec
+200616-082103
+This format was chosen because it is short, gives a unique id to the file name, allows file to be easily sorted by date without relying on metadata.